khakhalin/Dynamic-clamp-2018/reviews and responses.md

 We now included a brief description of our model in the "Results" section; improved the description in the "Methods" section; and added several referrals to the "Methods" section in the "Results" section, to hint that the reader may find full information there.
 In particular, in the sentence that reports the first F-value for this study, we now added the following commentary:

-F(1,677)=30.4, p=5e-8, n cells=28, 29.
-Here and below, when F-values are reported, we use 4-way fixed effects analysis of variance with selected interactions, and cell id included as repeated measures factor, see "Methods" for a detailed description.
+"F(1,677)=30.4, p=5e-8, n cells=28, 29.
+Here and below, when F-values are reported, we use 4-way fixed effects analysis of variance with selected interactions, and cell id included as repeated measures factor, see "Methods" for a detailed description."

 > 5. Page 5 line 19 "This suggests that unlike the change in overall intrinsic excitability, the average temporal retuning was "adaptive" rather than "homeostatic", as neurons exposed to shorter stimuli (flashes) became more equipped to process shorter activation patterns."
 While it is appealing to give a name to this form of plasticity, the looming stimulus, which can be thought of as slower than the flash nonetheless caused a similar type of shift in response preference in the neurons, which runs counter the notion that there exists a meaningful dichotomy of adaptive vs. homeostatic change here.